TryGhost/generator-ghost/README.md

 ### What is Yeoman?

-Trick question.
+It's a tricky question.
 It's not a thing.
 It's this guy:

 ![](http://i.imgur.com/JHaAlBJ.png)